santiagosayshey/OMesh/README.md

 Similar to the server compose file, create a new docker compose file for a client.
 Make sure to include all the nessecary addresses, the **client** websocket port defined in your server, and all environment variables.

-**Note:** 2 client compose files has been provided in `/compose`.
+**Note:** Three client compose files has been provided in `/compose`.
 An appendix explaining it's structure has been provided in this README's appendix.

 6. Deploy a Client Container